JasonSwindle/ecs-local-dns-cache/README.md

 | HEALTHCHECK_PORT | Prefetch will prefetch popular items when they are about to be expunged from the cache.
 This should match `DNS_HEALTH_PORT` | 8080 |
 | APPLICATION_NAME | Name of the application to display in the log | CoreDNS |

-## Setup
+## Important

-Please make sure to change the place-holder Upstream DNS server IP in this example (172.31.0.2) with your own.
+Please make sure to change the place-holder Upstream DNS server IP, 172.31.0.2, with your own.

 ### Step 1 (Install)